anksos/awesome-knative/README.md

     - Universal subscription, delivery, and management of events.
 Build modern apps by attaching compute to a data stream with declarative event connectivity and developer-friendly object model.

 ## Contributing
+Make sure to take a look the [contribution guidelines](CONTRIBUTING.md) before you submit a request.

 ## Books / Docs
 [Knative Docs](https://knative.dev/docs/)